 3-D Printing has been a hot topic in tech for a while now, but only a few people were able to access it.
 With the rise in the prevalence and accessibility of this technology, however, we’re starting to see more evidence of 3-D printing and how it can affect our everyday lives.
 The future possibilities for 3-D printing are endless, but we’ve compiled two specific instances that we could see change in the next few years.

 This past year, something new entered the housing market: 3-D printed houses.
-There have already been many firsts this year with 3-D printed houses: the first , , and the have made history just in the first half of this year.
+There have already been many firsts this year with 3-D printed houses: the first 3-D house built for less than $10,000, the first inhabited 3-D printed house, and the first community of 3-D printed homes have made history just in the first half of this year.
 It has now been made possible to build structures en masse and for cheaper than traditional construction.